MicrosoftDocs/azure-devops-docs/docs/build-release/actions/agents/v2-linux.md

 We provide the `./svc.sh` script for you to run and manage your agent as a systemd service.

+> [!NOTE]
-> **Note:** If you have a different distribution, or if you prefer other approaches, you can use whatever kind of service mechanism you prefer.
+> If you have a different distribution, or if you prefer other approaches, you can use whatever kind of service mechanism you prefer.
 See [Service files](#service-files).

 ### Commands